sahilrajput03/sahilrajput03/food.md

 - Neem with turmeric: [Click here](https://www.youtube.com/shorts/K3ISt-wztUY)
 - Drink Ashgouard Juice Daily to improve INTELLECT
   - [Click here](https://www.youtube.com/watch?v=BQB149EEXkY)
-  - You must ^^ add honey & pepper (kaali mirch) to it so that cooling effect is neutralised in it because ashgourd juice is has cooling nature to the body.
+  - You must ^^ add **honey, pepper (kaali mirch)** (salt and lemon as per taste ) to it so that cooling effect is neutralised in it because ashgourd juice is has cooling nature to the body.

 ## Drinks